-Why "Healing" Gut Issues with the Carnivore Diet Might Be a Band-Aid Solution
+Why "Healing" Gut Issues with the Carnivore Diet is a Band-Aid Solution for most people.

 Alright, let’s talk gut health.
 For anyone who's struggled with bloating, gas, or that constant sense of “Why did I eat that?!” when you’ve only had a few broccoli florets, the carnivore diet can sound like a dream come true.
 Meat and more meat.
 No bloating, no gas… just a happy gut, right?